-The pathway of the material within the magma chambers can be visualized in a movie by tracking passive markers through the velocity field.
-We use the 'Streaming Lines Representation' tool of the freely available visualization application Paraview [58].
+The pathway of the material within the magma reservoirs can be visualized in a movie by tracking passive markers through the velocity field.
+We use the 'Streaming Lines Representation' tool of the freely available visualization application Paraview [4].
 The model presented in the movie is the one discussed in section V C 3.
 In the movie one can see the acceleration of the fluid within the channel and the uplift velocity at the surface.
-Furthermore, the velocities are maximum close to the channels or in the middle of the chambers while the corner areas the viscosity structure is shown.
+Furthermore, the velocities are maximum close to the channels or in the middle of the reservoirs while the corner areas show small velocities.
+At the western wall of the domain the viscosity structure is shown.
 The movie is given in the online supplemental material.